UniversalDependencies/UD_Northern_Kurdish-Bezeyni/README.md

 # Acknowledgments

-We thank Cemile Çelebi for making this data available from her Master's thesis research on grammatical gender in Bezeynî Kurdish.
+ُُُThanks to Cemile Çelebi for making this data available from her Master's thesis research on grammatical gender in Bezeynî Kurdish.

 ## References